thecodeferret/intro-to-git/slides.md

 <br><br>
 Each repository can have multiple "remotes", you refer to them with aliases.
 <br><br>
-Github is just another remote repository.
+GitHub is just another remote repository.

 ---

 ##**_In-Class Exercise (5-minutes)_:**

-Create a New Github Repo
+Create a New GitHub Repo

-1. Login to Github.
+1. Login to GitHub.
 2. Create a new public repository.
 3. Follow on-screen instructions to add remote to your local repository.
-4. Push changes to Github.
+4. Push changes to GitHub.
 5. Checkout how you can clone.

 ---